contracamilo/contracamilo/README.md

 # Hi there! 👋

-<p>8+ years of engineering for global leaders including ING, Inditex, Walmart, and EY.
+<p>8+ years of engineering for global leaders in sectors such as banking/trading, fashion, retail, ecommerce, and consulting services.
 Focused on building resilient, high-performance architecture for massive-scale environments.</p>

-- Impact: Built frontend infrastructure for a retail ecosystem processing $600B+ in revenue.
+- **Impact:** Developed frontend infrastructure for a retail ecosystem processing **$600B+** in revenue.
-- Expertise: High-availability systems, performance optimization, and scalable web architecture.
+- **Expertise:** High-availability systems, performance optimization, and scalable web architecture.
-- Mindset: Framework-agnostic and pragmatic.
+- **Mindset:** Framework-agnostic and pragmatic.
 I prioritize production stability and long-term maintainability over hype.

-<p>Based in Spain | Remote-ready.</p>
+**Based in Spain | Remote-ready.**

 ## ⚙️ &nbsp;GitHub Analytics